freeCodeCamp/mail-for-good/docs/aws_deploy.md

 ![](resources/deploy_images/5.png)

-Here is the preselected instance is fine. (t2.micro instances are eligible for the free tier).
+Here the preselected instance is fine. (t2.micro instances are eligible for the free tier).

 ![](resources/deploy_images/6.png)